vajsm/teleport-extension/README.md

 ```
 npm run build
 ```
 5. Install the extension in the browser by visiting `chrome://extensions` and selecting `Load unpacked` option.
 Point the browser to `dist\dev` or `dist\prod` directory of the extension.
 If you started the build in dev mode with watch, webpack will automatically rebuild the source upon any changes, but you will need to refresh the extension in the browser to see the effects.
+If you chose to build prod version, you will find your packed extension with .crx file format in the `dist/` directory.

 ## Architecture
 * Chromium extension with manifest v2 (to be ported to v3 once it's more stable)